Miliyoner

 Milyonêr (English translation: Millionaire) is an Iraqi Kurdish-language game show based on the original British format of Who Wants to Be a Millionaire?
 The show is hosted by Shuan Haco.
-The main goal of the game is to win 100 million Iraqi dinars by answering 15 multiple-choice questions correctly.
+The main goal of the game is to win 100 million Iraqi dinar by answering 15 multiple-choice questions correctly.
 There are three lifelines - fifty fifty, phone a friend and ask the audience.

 Milyonêr was broadcast from 2009 to 2011.
 It is shown on the Kurdistani TV station Kanal4 and TRT Kurdi.
 When a contestant gets the third question correct, he will leave with at least ID 25,000.
 When a contestant gets the sixth question correct, he will leave with at least ID 250,000.
 When a contestant gets the ninth question correct, he will leave with at least ID 3,000,000.
 When a contestant gets the twelfth question correct, he will with at least ID 15,000,000.

 Later the guaranteed sum was changed, now they was appeared on question 5 and 10.